-Murder Ballads - 10 Awesome Songs About Murder
+Murder Ballads - 10 Killer Songs About Homicide

 These are all great songs in themselves.
 I was looking for songs that told the story of a murder, not just songs that mentioned or intimated that one had occurred.

 A common theme for a murder ballad is the killing of a lover; love can be a dangerous game.
 However, there are plenty of motives for killing, and just as many songs about it.

 I Just can't let you say Goodbye – Willie Nelson

 I could have included a song from The Red Headed Stranger.
 That album was, pretty much, all about murder.
 However, I decided on one of Willie’s lesser-known songs.
 This creepy tale is a perfect lead in for an article on murder ballads.
 "I Just Can't Let You Say Goodbye" uses a common theme; a man kills his lover to keep her from leaving.
 It is unusual that the narrative is spoken by the killer, addressing his victim.

 “I Just can't let you say Goodbye” was released as a single in 1965.
 I first heard it on the Willie Nelson Live album, recorded at the Panther Ballroom in 1976.
 It's an album I enjoyed very much.

 A new recording of “I Just can't let you say Goodbye” was included on Willie's album Teatro in 1998.
 Emmylou Harris sings backup on that version.

 The flesh around your throat is pale

 Death is a friend to love and I